josh-wong/josh-wong.github.io/README.md

 # 👋🏼Welcome

 Hey there!
 My name is Josh and I'm a technical writer.
-This repository is a multidocs site for my personal projects.

-For an enhanced content-viewing experience, please go to [josh-wong | side-project docs](https://josh-wong.github.io/).
+I use this repository as the hub for my multidocs site.
+You can see that site at [josh-wong | personal project docs](https://josh-wong.github.io/).